HewlettPackard/swarm-learning/docs/Install/Install_HPE_Swarm_Learning.md

 # <a name="GUID-60017971-B0A9-4119-AEAF-A21594EE5C1E"/> Install HPE Swarm Learning

-1. After installing the license, download the following from the [MY HPE SOFTWARE CENTER](https://myenterpriselicense.hpe.com/cwp-ui/auth/login) page:

-     1. The tar file containing docs and scripts.
-     2. The signature file for the above tar file.
-     3. The docker digest hash file \(JSON\).
-     4. Download the Swarm Learning installer for your platform, Mac, Windows, or Linux.
+1. After [completing installation of license server and downloading of the Swarm Learning installation files](/docs/Install/Install_the_License_Server.md), you must run one of the Swarm Learning installer based on your platform (Linux, Windows, or Mac as listed below).

+     - HPE_SWARM_LEARNING_INSTALLER_LINUX_Q2V41-11036
+     - HPE_SWARM_LEARNING_INSTALLER_WINDOWS_Q2V41-11038.EXE
+     - HPE_SWARM_LEARNING_INSTALLER_MAC_Q2V41-11039

-2. Run the Swarm Learning installer Web App from the command prompt.
-This is launched in a web browser.
+     The Swarm Learning Web App is launched in a web browser.

 <blockquote>
     IMPORTANT: HPE recommends you to run the downloaded Swarm Learning installer from the terminal window only.